 USC Rossier School of Education

 The USC Rossier School of Education is one of the world’s premier centers for the study of urban education.
 The school is committed to preparing teachers, researchers, counselors, administrators and curricular specialists for leadership positions.
-The mission of the School of Education is to strengthen urban education locally, nationally and globally.
-Educators in urban areas face a unique set of challenges, including poverty, density, mobility and immigration; strained social conditions around housing, health care and crime; and cultural and linguistic diversity.
+The mission of the USC Rossier School of Education is to improve learning in urban education locally, nationally and globally.
+Urban areas often face challenges associated with equity and access, poverty, density, mobility and immigration, environmental degradation and strained social conditions around housing, health care and crime.
 Urban education takes place in many contexts including pre-kindergarten through high school, human services, higher education and workplace settings.

 We seek to transform urban education by:

-- Preparing and developing educational leaders who are change agents with a commitment to improving urban education and competencies to address the complex educational and social issues facing urban communities.
+- Preparing and developing educational leaders who are change agents committed to urban education and who possess the competencies needed to address complex educational and social issues.

 Waite Phillips Hall 1100

 Karen Symms Gallagher, Ph.D., Dean

 Jerome Lucido, Ph.D., Associate Dean for Strategic Enrollment Services

 Robert Rueda, Ph.D., Associate Dean for Research and Faculty Affairs

 Kathy Stowe, Ed.D., Associate Dean for Academic Programs